Point Nepean Quarantine Station: Description

-Up the hill is Shepherd's Hut, which predates the quarantine, built by the previous occupants.
+Up the hill is Shepherd's Hut, which predates the quarantine station, built by the previous occupants.
 Two dilapidated 1960s buildings were built on the hill as accommodation for cadets.
-These are in significant disrepair today.
+These are in significant disrepair.
 Beyond these lie the remaining two 1850s hospitals (H1 and H2), used for first and second class passengers.
 Attached to the hospitals is the dining hall, which was built in 1916 and split into two sections (for first and second class) with one kitchen between them.
 In the 1960s, the building was renovated and used as a mess hall, but are now closed due to asbestos concerns.

 The eastmost buildings in the quarantine are the Medical Superintendent's quarters and Chief Officer's cottage.
-The former was built in 1899 for J Couper Johnston.
-This portion of the quarantine remained a quarantine while the army was using the rest of the site.
+The former was built in 1899 for J. Couper Johnston.
+This portion of the quarantine station remained a quarantine station while the Australian Army used the remainder of the site.
 The house was used to isolate pregnant women during this period.
 The Chief Officer's cottage has temporary fence around it and is significantly smaller than the house across the path from it.